 (See also Overview of Transplantation Overview of Transplantation Transplantation is the removal of living, functioning cells, tissues, or organs from the body and then their transfer back into the same body or into a different body.
 The most common type of... read more .)

+Skin grafts are considered a form of transplantation.
 Skin grafts can be used in people who have lost large areas of skin—for example, because of extensive burns Burns Burns are injuries to tissue that result from heat, electricity, radiation, or chemicals.
 Burns cause varying degrees of pain, blisters, swelling, and skin loss.
 Small, shallow burns may need... read more .
-Skin grafting is most successful when healthy skin is removed from one part of the body and grafted to another part.
-When such grafting is not possible, skin from a donor or even from animals (such as pigs) or synthetic skin can be used as a temporary measure.
+Skin grafting is most successful when healthy skin is removed from one part of a person's body and grafted to another part.
+When such grafting is not possible, skin from a deceased donor or even from animals (such as pigs) or synthetic skin can be used as a temporary measure.
 Such grafts last only a short time, but they can provide temporary protection until normal skin grows to replace them.

 The amount of skin available for grafting may be increased by growing small pieces of the person’s skin in a tissue culture or by making many tiny cuts in the grafted skin, so that it can be stretched to cover a much larger area.

 Cartilage is usually used to repair birth defects in the ears Ear Defects Ears can be missing, deformed, or incompletely developed at birth.
-(See also Introduction to Birth Defects of the Face, Bones, Joints, and Muscles.)
-Birth defects of the ear include the following... read more or nose of children.
+Birth defects, also called congenital anomalies, are physical abnormalities that occur before a baby is born.
+"Congenital"... read more or nose of children.
 In adults, it can be used to repair joints damaged by injury or by arthritis.